ProjectPythia/pythia-foundations/foundations/github/contribute-to-pythia.md

 :alt: GitHub Forked Repo
 ```

 Project Pythia has an automated reviewer system: when a PR is created, two members of the organization will be randomly chosen to review it.
 If your PR is not immediately ready to be approved and merged, open it as a draft to delay the review process.
-As shown in this [Git Branches section](https://foundations.projectpythia.org/foundations/github/git-branches#merging-branches), the "Draft pull request" button is found using the arrow on the "Create pull request" button.
+As shown in this [Git branches section](git-branches.md#merging-branches), the "Draft pull request" button is found using the arrow on the "Create pull request" button.

 Let's add the `content` tag and open this one as a draft for now: